sofblocks/sofblocks.github.io/_posts/blog/2020-05-07-cryptography.md

 5. TGS decrypts the request with the secret key shared by AS.
 6. TGS issues the client with a token encrypted with another secret key which is shared with the File server.
 7. The client forwards the service token to the file server.
-8. The file server decrypts the service token with a key shared by TGS if the decryption is successful, it allows the client to use its resources for acertain period of time as indicated in the token.
+8. The file server decrypts the service token with a key shared by TGS if the decryption is successful, it allows the client to use its resources for a certain period of time as indicated in the token.

 This method of authentication is called Symmetric cryptography.